MichaelTennyson/Review_continuum/README.md

 #Final year project application built using ReactJS, React-Bootstrap and Firebase

- Review continuum is a module review web aplication where users can view modules, review modules and chat to each other
+#Review continuum is a module review web aplication where users can view modules, review modules and chat to each other.
+The main purpose of review-continuum is to provide users an enviromnet to upload detailed reviews of modules that they have done

 # Getting Started with Create React App